AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-a-client-cert-auth-request.md

 keywords: connector
 navigation-topic: http-modules
 title: HTTP > Make a Client Certificate Authorization request module
-description: Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
+description: This Adobe Workfront Fusion module enables you to configure an HTTP request with HTTP client certificate authorization and submit it to a server.
+The received HTTP response is then contained in the output bundle.

 ---

 # HTTP > Make a Client Certificate Authorization request module

+>[!AVAILABILITY]
+>
-Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
+>Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.

 This Adobe Workfront Fusion module enables you to configure an HTTP request with HTTP client certificate authorization and submit it to a server.
 The received HTTP response is then contained in the output bundle.

 ## Access requirements